+The Fund seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the SDCITR.
 The SDCITR is a total return commodity sector index designed to broadly represent major commodities.
 The SDCITR reflects the performance of a fully margined and collateralized portfolio of commodities futures contracts.